paulskirk53/Observatory-wiki/Laser Sync.md

 The laser device needs three leads
 - 5v, Gnd and signal - which turns the laser on / off
 So in total, we need to provide the following leads to the sync device:
-- 5V, Gnd, Signal, o/p from sfh300 to controlbox
+- 5V, Gnd, Signal, o/p from sfh300 to controlbox 5V and Gnd are on the old hall sensor A way to do this is to add a terminal block on top of the wooden frame of the Laser.
+If the laser is to be left on, then its signal pin can be connected to 5v at the terminal block, leaving just three leads required at the terminal block - 5V, Gnd and o/p